One Book One Community 2015

 Victory Theatre, Downtown Evansville

-Free, public discussion of this and his other works, including a book-signing immediately after the presentation.
+Free, public discussion of the book and Ms. Kerman's prison advocacy efforts, including a book-signing immediately after the presentation.